EdgeConnect SD-WAN Reference Design

 Boost Licensing

 Boost, though not currently used in this design, is sold in blocks of 100 mbps and allocated to the gateways in 1kbps increments.
-To determine the amount of boost licensing required, follow the below steps:
+To determine the amount of boost licensing required, follow these steps:

 - Determine the applications to accelerate.